Yencr0s/Flashy_backdoor/how_to.md

 ### DVS128 Gesture

 DVS128 Gesture **cannot** be downloaded automatically.
 You have to download it from [here](https://ibm.ent.box.com/s/3hiq58ww1pbbjrinh367ykfdf60xsfm8/folder/50167556794).
-Then, create a folder with the name `gesture` in the `data` folder and put the downloaded files in it.
+Then, create a folder with the name `gesture/downloads` in the `data` folder and put the downloaded files in it.

 ```bash
 mkdir data/gesture